Homemade Mashed Potatoes

 Perfect homemade mashed potatoes may seem like the stuff of dreams, but they could not be easier to make, and they make any dinner instantly special.

 What to Serve with Mashed Potatoes

 And then there are the holidays.
-It’s not Thanksgiving without mashed potatoes, that’s for sure (pass the gravy).
+It’s not Thanksgiving without mashed potatoes, that’s for sure (pass the gravy or the white gravy).
 The same probably goes for Christmas, and whenever I am entertaining during the winter and making a comfort food meal (which is pretty much every time I am having people over when it’s cold), it’s likely that mashed potatoes are part of the menu.
 Watch how many time that bowl gets passed around the table.
 Make more than you think you’ll need.

 How to Make Mashed Potatoes

 Simmer the potatoes, partially covered, until they are very tender when pierced with a knife, 15 to 20 minutes.

 Drain the potatoes, then return them to the pot, and place it over medium-low heat.
 Cook the potatoes, tossing occasionally, until the moisture is all gone and the potatoes have begun to dry out about 3 minutes.

 Remove the pot from the stove and put the potatoes through a ricer or food mill or mash them with a potato masher until they are as smooth as you like them.
 The fine insert of a ricer or food mill will give you the smoothest texture, whereas using a potato masher will usually leave some little lumps, which many people find appealing — a sign that they are homemade!

 Heat the milk and the cream then add along with the butter to the potatoes and stir with a wooden spoon or a whisk until well combined.